 Fees and financial support

-A HE course is an investment in your future.
+A Higher Education course is an investment in your future.
 And whilst there are costs associated with learning, whether it’s time you invest or your tuition fees, you may be eligible for financial support, which means it could cost less than you think.

 Tuition fees for full time students